 In the world of the 21st century, data is truly inescapable.
 It permeates every aspect of our lives, whether we are aware of it or not.
 We constantly create information about our interests, our behaviors, our actions, and our whereabouts.
 The information we create lives on our computers at work and at home, on our smartphones, and in countless other devices, even the computer systems in our cars and IoT-enabled smart appliances.
 With the aid of modern technology, we record our lives more now than at any point in human history.

-Digital forensics involves looking at digital information wherever it exists, from smartphones and smartwatches to smart tea kettles, and piecing it together to be used as evidence or to reconstruct what occurred.
+Computer forensics involves looking at digital information wherever it exists, from smartphones and smartwatches to smart tea kettles, and piecing it together to be used as evidence or to reconstruct what occurred.

 The Goals of a Digital Forensic Examiner

 Identify and safely collect the device(s) containing digital evidence

 Assess the digital evidence on a device to determine the correct course of action

 Acquire the data from the device in a manner that best protects and preserves the integrity of that data

 Extract and analyze the digital evidence from the device, interpreting the recovered data

 Document all actions taken and observations made throughout the forensic process

 Prepare a clear, accurate, and impartial report on digital forensics findings